-Agencies should aim to follow the same best practices in their retrospective analyses as they do when conducting a regulatory impact analysis during the notice-and-comment process.
+process.
 These practices include such factors as choosing an appropriate baseline and identifying the proper scope of the analysis.
 One of the persistent difficulties in prospective cost-benefit analysis is ensuring that evaluations sufficiently address the unquantified impacts of regulation.
-Some unquantified benefits and costs may be particularly amenable to retrospective analysis, as they may be easier to identify and measure after implementation of the regulation.
+Some unquantified costs and benefits may be particularly amenable to retrospective analysis, as they may be easier to identify and measure after implementation of the regulation.